 During the winter, seals flock to Fire Island where they can sun themselves on beaches and take a rest from swimming.
 Many conservation organizations host seal walks up and down the empty white sand beaches to see the plump marine creatures.
 Stony Brook University gets together for long walks in January along Jone’s Beach on the western part of the island, where you’re guided by a researcher happy to help you enjoy the wintery scene.

 Take the Sailors’ Haven ferry across the Great South Bay to the Sunken Forest Preserve.
 Part of the Fire Island National Seashore, the Sunken Forest is a part of the National Parks Department.
 The forest, which is dominated by trees, gets its name because it lies between the dunes of Fire Island, appearing “sunken” in sand.
 The trails are peaceful in the winter and have the added benefit of being tick-free in the low temperatures.

 3. CJ’s in Ocean Beach – one of the only restaurants open

-Because of the dwindling off season population on Fire Island, there aren’t many places to get a bite to eat.
+Because of the dwindling off-season population on Fire Island, there aren’t many places to get a bite to eat.
 Head to Ocean Beach and check out CJ’s, one of the oldest establishments on the island.
-CJ’s is the only restaurant in Ocean Beach opened after October, and is the creator of the famous Fire Island cocktail, Rocket Fuel.
+CJ’s is the only restaurant in Ocean Beach that opened after October and is the creator of the famous Fire Island cocktail, Rocket Fuel.
 While winter might not be the best time to try this frozen drink, CJ’s is happy to be a winter warmer with great food and good company.